 “Truck Driver 101” bares all of the explicit details of truck driving without holding back.
 “Big Ken,” as he is known to the audience, offers advice for truck drivers and those looking to obtain a Commercial Driver’s License (CDL).
 For an unreserved, opinionated dose of trucking news, be sure to follow Big Ken’s antics on a streaming website such as PlayerFM.

 Kevin Rutherford provides another perspective in “Trucking with Kevin Rutherford.”
 Rutherford has more than 20 years of experience as an owner-operator, rather than a driver.
 Though some believe Rutherford to be a sell-out, others describe him as passionate and business-savvy.
-Either way, free trucking and business-related content is available through his podcasts and many listeners appreciate his business experience and advice.
+In either case, free trucking and business-related content is available through his podcasts and many listeners appreciate his business experience and advice.

 Not to be confused with “Truck Driver 101,” “Trucking 101” is hosted by owner-operator couple Rick and Mellisa Grim from Amarillo, Texas.
 With episode titles such as “Is the grass greener at the other carriers?”, “Cooking on the Truck,” and “Fears and Phobias: What to expect in your first year,” it is obvious that Rick and Melissa are dedicated to providing useful, educational content for truck drivers.

 Women constitute 11.4 percent of workers in the trucking industry and 5.1 percent of truck drivers.
-This disparity means that women face unique challenges in the industry as it grows and develops.
+Because of this disparity, women face unique challenges in the industry as it grows and develops.
 Ellen Voie, founder and president of the Women in Trucking Association, publishes a podcast including discussions and interviews with other female truckers.
+Despite the challenges of being a woman on the road, Voie has had a long career of involvement with the trucking industry.
 For a new perspective on women in trucking, this podcast would be the place to look.